 4. Head that is slung low

 This holiday is certainly one that should be fun!
-I try not to poop on the parade too much, but this might be the finest example of dedicated, loving, proud and concerned pet parents mis-stepping with their canine kids.
+I try not to poop on the parade too much, but this might be the finest example of dedicated, loving, proud, and concerned pet parent missteps with their canine kids.
 Whether we like it or not, Halloween is simply a human holiday.

-Treating our dogs like royalty sometimes means, simply treating them like dogs.
-Accept them in all their canine beauty, glory and difference.
-Our dogs don’t care that we’re not keen or partaking on snacking on a stinky carcass snagged off the dirty street.
+Treating our dogs like royalty sometimes means simply treating them like dogs.
+Accept them in all their canine beauty, glory, and difference.
+Our dogs don’t care that we’re not keen on partaking in snacking on a stinky carcass snagged off the dirty street.
 Likewise, we shouldn’t care that our dogs are not keen on playing dress up with us.

-This makes our relationship no less strong, fun or important.
-In fact, understanding our dogs, their preferences and limitations makes us better pet parents.
+This makes our relationship no less strong, fun, or important.
+In fact, understanding our dogs, their preferences, and their limitations makes us better pet parents.
 It strengthens and enriches our time and connection with them.